Free Printable: Low Carb & Keto Food List

 What Is Cloud Bread?

 Cloud bread, sometimes calls oopsie bread, is a gluten-free, low carb bread substitute made with eggs and cream cheese.
-It has a light, airy texture and requires no flour.
+It gets its name from its light, airy texture (like a cloud), and requires no flour.
+While this bread has become popular on TikTok in recent years, I’ve been making mine since 2016.

-Cloud Bread Ingredients & Substitutions
+Ingredients & Substitutions

-This section explains how to choose the best ingredients for keto oopsie bread, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my cloud bread recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

-- Eggs – For the right ratio, use large sized eggs, not medium or jumbo.
+- Eggs – For the right ratio, use large eggs, not medium or jumbo.
 Separate the egg yolks and whites.

-- Cream Cheese Or Mascarpone – Most cloud bread recipes are made with cream cheese, and you can make this recipe using that, but I love the buttery flavor from using mascarpone (either store-bought or homemade mascarpone).
-Other popular alternatives to the cheese include Greek yogurt (or keto yogurt should work as well!), super thick coconut cream (runny won’t work), or sometimes a thick mayonnaise.
+- Cream Cheese Or Mascarpone – Most cloud bread recipes are made with cream cheese, and you can make this recipe using that, but I love the buttery flavor from using mascarpone (either store-bought or my homemade mascarpone).
+I’ve also experimented with it using Greek yogurt (or my keto yogurt should work as well), super thick coconut cream (runny won’t work), or even a thick mayonnaise.

-- Cream Of Tartar – This optional ingredient is a powdery acid that helps stabilize the egg whites, so that it’s easier to beat them to stiff peaks.
+- Cream Of Tartar – This ingredient is optional, but I always use cream of tartar to beat my egg whites, because they reach stiff peaks faster and more effectively.
+If you haven’t heard of it, it is a powdery acid that helps stabilize the whites.
 (You’ll find it in the baking aisle at the grocery store, or online here.)
-You can still make fluffy cloud bread without it — just make sure your egg whites are at room temperature for easier whipping.
+You can still make fluffy cloud bread without it — just make sure your egg whites are at room temperature for easier whipping, which I recommend anyway.

 - Sea Salt – You only need a little bit for balance.
 The rolls won’t be salty.